gatsbyjs/gatsby/README.md

 which you can use to enhance Gatsby.

 It is also possible to [write your own loaders](https://webpack.github.io/docs/how-to-write-a-loader.html).

 Gatsby includes [its own loaders](https://github.com/gatsbyjs/gatsby/tree/master/lib/loaders) that you can additionally override.

-To write your own loader or override a Gatsby loader, make a ```loaders``` directory at the root and include the directory and loader you'd like to configure. e.g. ```loaders/markdown-loader/index.js``` at the root of your site [will take precedence](https://github.com/gatsbyjs/gatsby/blob/master/lib/utils/webpack.config.js#L325) over the markdown-loader that Gatsby includes.
+To write your own loader or override a Gatsby loader, make a `loaders` directory at the root of your site that contains directories for custom loaders.

+e.g. `loaders/markdown-loader/index.js` [will take precedence](https://github.com/gatsbyjs/gatsby/blob/master/lib/utils/webpack.config.js#L325)
+over the markdown-loader that Gatsby includes.

 ### How to use your own webpack plugins